 In the closing of their announcement, the Academy explains that thanks to Dr. Holmström and Dr. Hart, “we now have the tools to analyze not only contracts’ financial terms, but also the contractual allocation of control rights, property rights, and decision rights between two parties.”

 Thankfully, those tools are available.
 At Exari, we’re obsessed with helping companies understand the vast amount of complex data residing in their contracts.
 Our patented contract management software is so effective at transforming contracts into data, we consider it providing 100% Contract Certainty™.
-If you’re interested in learning what Contract Certainty can mean for your company, you can contact us here or have a look at this quick video.
+If you’re interested in learning what Contract Certainty can mean for your company, you can contact us here.